Pathoschild/smapi-mod-dump/source/~AairTheGreat/Fish Finder/README.md

 ## Localization

-Currently this mod does support localization but currently it only has english.
+Currently this mod does support localization.
+Currently this mod has:
+1. English
+2. Simpilified Chinese
+3. Spanish
+4. Russian

 ## Thank You!
 * [Concerned Ape](https://twitter.com/concernedape) - Creator of Stardew Valley.